-Peoplecare maintains a strong recognition for its industry leading practices and regularly receives request for participation in industry forums and collaborations.
+Peoplecare has a strong reputation for its industry-leading practices and regularly receives requests for participation in industry forums and collaborations.
 We have also worked to nurture our key strategic relationships.
-These include health insurance computer software (HAMBS Systems Limited), hospital and medical contracting services (Australian Health Service Alliance) and industry representation (hirmaa).
+These include health insurance computer software (HAMB Systems Limited), hospital and medical contracting services (Australian Health Service Alliance) and industry representation (hirmaa).

-I continue to lobby the industry on behalf of our members through my Board positions on each of these organisations, and our Executive team also act in leadership roles on many different industry bodies.
+I continue to lobby the industry on behalf of our members through my board positions on each of these organisations, and Peoplecare's executive team also act in leadership roles on many different industry bodies.